ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 18-2.
 BANK (RT2)

 You can choose a bank number to save the sound.
-PiFMS has banks from 0 to 9.
+PiFM+S has banks from 0 to 9.

 ### 18-3.
 SOND (RT3)

 You can choose a program number to save the sound.
-PiFMS has program numbers from 000 to 999 every bank.
+PiFM+S has program numbers from 000 to 999 every bank.
 You will see a program name too with the number if the program data exists in the SD card.

 ### 18-4.
 NAME (RT4)